PramodThombre/Elastostatics/README.md

 # Elastostatics
-The code solves a 1D elastostatics problem in which one face of a beam is constariant and the opposite end face is appliied with a deformation.
+The code solves a 1D elastostatics problem in which one face of a beam is constaraint and the opposite end face is appllied with a deformation.
 It uses the open source Eigen library in cpp for handling matrices, vectors.
 Eigen library has to be installed for running this code.
 This code was developed as a part of the assignments for the Introduction to Finite Element Methods course.